"The first principle is that you must not fool yourself – and you are the easiest person to fool."

 Meanwhile, our research priorities remain:

-We're not merely solving the wrong problem—we're systematically scaling up our fundamental mistakes.
+We're not merely solving the wrong problem—we're systematically scaling up our fundamental mistakes at an accelerating pace.

 Every week brings a flood of new papers, architectures, and benchmarks.
 None address these foundational gaps.
 Most don't even recognize them as problems.
 Instead, we keep constructing increasingly elaborate versions of the same fundamental error.